Mahmud0808/Iconify/README.md

   - Iconify uses Android overlays that allows modifications to be applied to the user interface (UI) of the device without directly modifying the underlying system files.
 - Do I need a root access for Iconify to work?
   - Yes, root access is required for Iconify to function properly.
 While Iconify does support KernelSU, it is highly recommended to use Magisk for the best compatibility.
+- Why is LSPosed listed as an optional requirement?
+  - LSPosed is categorized as optional due to the fact that even without its installation, you can access the majority of the features offered by iconify.
+However, should you choose to install LSPosed, you will gain access to certain additional features such as header clocks, lockscreen clocks, header image, battery styles, among others.
 - Which devices does Iconify support?
   - Iconify exclusively supports stock Pixel or custom AOSP ROMs.
 It does not support other OEMs such as MIUI, OneUI, ColorOS, NothingOS, MotoUI, etc.
 - Is Android "X" supported?